 But living in an upper-middle class suburb in the early 2000’s you can imagine I was in the vast minority of kids that traveled the path of non-indulgence.
 And somehow that was always fine with me.
 Because no one ever bothered me about it.
 No one ever asked me why I didn’t smoke, not that I had a serious reason anyway.
 No one ever pressured me, poked fun at my choices or let them strain our personal relationship.
 I can comfortably say that, despite never taking a puff, I never experienced a single incidence in which I felt ostracized or looked down upon for my choices.
 In a peer group that prioritized getting blazed above pretty much everything else, no one ever bothered me about it.
 And that’s because I have a gift.

-Now, when I say gift, I don’t mean like some Good Will Hunting shit.
+Now, when I say gift, I don’t mean like Good Will Hunting kind.
 This talent is a lot less cool than being able to add numbers to letters and scribble really fast on chalkboards.
-In fact, it’s not really a talent so much as a learned character trait developed as a side effect of being born with too much confidence and self-assurance.
+In fact, it’s not really a talent so much as a learned character trait developed as a side-effect of being born with too much confidence and self-assurance.
 But regardless of how things came to be, I’ve been fortunate enough to gradually master the art of teaching others how to treat me.
 Something most of us lack, and it costs us overtime time.

 Let me give you an example, do you know when the last time someone called me to complain about their relationship with their significant other was?
 Me neither.
 That’s because the people in my life, the one’s that I hold close, have learned over time that if I’m approached with such a scenario, I’ll likely just hang up on whomever is calling and get back to my day.
 You may consider this a bit cold, and perhaps that’s fair, but it’s always been my belief that those types of affairs are best handled solely between the two people involved, and that any attempt to outsource the problem is really more a sign of relational insecurity than a genuine seeking of advice.
 Either way, people have learned that I’m not the guy you come to with those types of things.